samhyams/samhyams.github.io/_drafts/2024-10-17-beacon-rth-part1.md

 Inspiration for this project came from reading through the Semtech LoRa documentation whilst working on another project.
 The documentation describes the in-built radio wave time-of-flight functionality, which can determine the distance between to LoRa radio modems.

-An open source arduino library for LoRa radio modules, shared by StuartsProjects on GitHub[1], not only offers an easy way to get communicating between LoRa modems, but also a ready made ranging example (and some testing results!) which can be adapted for custom use.
+An open source Arduino library for LoRa radio modules, shared by StuartsProjects on GitHub[1], not only offers an easy way to get communicating between LoRa modems, but also a ready made ranging example (and some testing results!) which can be adapted for custom use.
 The modifications needed were very minor; I set one ground node as a ‘transmitter’ to broadcast ranging requests and one airborne node as a ‘receiver’ to respond to the ranging request.
 The ground node then output the resulting distance measurement via serial to a connected laptop where it could be recorded.

 ![Hardware implemetation of the LoRa air node](air_node_front.jpg) _Perfboard setup of the LoRa air node_